m4r35/centos7-box/README.md

 `box-config` folder contains box level configuration (in this case for `centos7-box` box).
 Everything inside `centos7-box` folder will be mapped to newly provisioned box, which means that we can have independent configurations for different boxes.

+Adding or removing packages from the box is done by modifying `provisioning-scripts/centos7-box.sh` file.

 After modifying existing configuration files we need to re-provision Vagrant box:

 ```